Compulsory sterilization: Affected populations

-Governmental family-planning programs emerged in the late 1800s, and have continued to progress through the 21st century.
-During this time, feminists began advocating for reproductive choice, but eugenicists and hygienists were advocating for low-income and disabled peoples to be sterilized or have their fertility tightly regulated, in order to "clean" or "perfect" nations.
+Governmental family-planning programs emerged in the late 19th century and have continued to progress through the 21st century.
+During this time, as feminists began advocating for reproductive choice, eugenicists and hygienists were advocating for low-income and disabled people to be sterilized or have their fertility tightly regulated in order to "clean" or "perfect" nations.
 The second half of the 20th century saw national governments' uptake of neo-Malthusian ideology that directly linked population growth to increased (and uncontrollable) poverty, which, during the embrace of capitalism, meant that countries were unable to economically develop due to this poverty.

-Much of these governmental population control programs were focused on using sterilization as the main avenue to reduce high birth rates, even though public acknowledgement that sterilization made an impact on the population levels of the developing world is still widely lacking.
+Many of these governmental population control programs were focused on using sterilization as the main avenue to reduce high birth rates, even though public acknowledgement that sterilization made an impact on the population levels of the developing world is still widely lacking.
 Early population programs of the 20th century were marked as part of the eugenics movement, with Nazi Germany's programs providing the most well-known examples of sterilization of disabled people.
-In the 1970s, population control programs focused on the "third world" to help curtail over population of poverty areas that were beginning to "develop" (Duden 1992).
+In the 1970s, population control programs focused on the "third world" to help curtail overpopulation of poverty areas that were beginning to "develop" (Duden 1992).

-As of 2013, 24 countries in Europe required sterilization for legal gender recognition and 16 countries did not provide for any possibility to change legal gender at all, which meant that transgender people could have challenges applying for jobs, opening bank accounts, boarding planes, or may not be able to do these things at all.
-Disabled women in Europe are also common targets of forced sterilization. "'So many times, you hear it’s in the best interest of the woman,' said Catalina Devandas Aguilar, a former United Nations special rapporteur for disability rights.
-'But often, it’s because it’s more convenient for the family or the institution that takes care of them.'"
+As of 2013, 24 countries in Europe required sterilization for legal gender recognition, and 16 countries did not provide for any possibility to change legal gender at all, which meant that transgender people could have challenges applying for jobs, boarding planes, or opening bank accounts.
+Disabled women in Europe are also common targets of forced sterilization. "'So many times, you hear it's in the best interest of the woman,' said Catalina Devandas Aguilar, a former United Nations special rapporteur for disability rights.
+'But often, it's because it's more convenient for the family or the institution that takes care of them.'"

 On 1 February 2013, the United Nations Special Rapporteur on Torture (SRT) issued a report on abusive practices in health care settings that has important implications for LGBT people and people with intersex conditions.
-In section 88, the SRT says States should:
+In section 88, the SRT says states should:

-repeal any law allowing intrusive and irreversible treatments, including forced genital-normalizing surgery, involuntary sterilization, unethical experimentation, medical display, "reparative therapies" or "conversion therapies", when enforced or administered without the free and informed consent of the person concerned.
+Repeal any law allowing intrusive and irreversible treatments, including forced genital-normalizing surgery, involuntary sterilization, unethical experimentation, medical display, "reparative therapies," or "conversion therapies," when enforced or administered without the free and informed consent of the person concerned.
 He also calls upon them to outlaw forced or coerced sterilization in all circumstances and provide special protection to individuals belonging to marginalized groups.

-In May 2014, the World Health Organization, OHCHR, UN Women, UNAIDS, UNDP, UNFPA, and UNICEF issued a joint statement on "Eliminating forced, coercive, and otherwise involuntary sterilization".
-The report references the involuntary sterilization of a number of specific population groups.
+In May 2014, the World Health Organization, OHCHR, UN Women, UNAIDS, UNDP, UNFPA, and UNICEF issued a joint statement on "Eliminating forced, coercive, and otherwise involuntary sterilization."
+The report references the involuntary sterilization of several specific population groups.
 They include: